SenseFlow-io/n8n-nodes-make-a-call/README.md

 **Note**: Our system includes safety measures to prevent spam, telemarketing, and fraud.
 If you believe your legitimate call was incorrectly flagged, please contact us for assistance.

-### Simple scenario - Making a phone call and waiting for result
+### Simple scenario – Make → Get Status loop

-1. Use the "Make a Phone Call" operation in the SenseFlow node.
+1. Use the **Make a Phone Call** operation in the SenseFlow node.
+This will start the call and return the first result once the call has finished.
+Store the returned `id` if you need to check it later.
-2. Fill in the required fields (To Number, Language, First Message, On Behalf Of, Goal, Context).
-3. Execute

-### Multiple calls
-For long-running calls or when you need to handle multiple calls simultaneously:

-1. Use the "Start a Phone Call" operation to initiate a call
-2. Store the returned call ID
-3. Use the "Wait for Call Result" operation with the call ID to get the final result

-### Example Workflow
-A typical workflow might involve:
-1. Triggering on a new booking or appointment
-2. Using the SenseFlow node to make a confirmation call
-3. Processing the call result (success/failure, conversation summary, etc.)
-4. Updating your system based on the call outcome
+2. (Optional) For long-running calls you can periodically run the **Get Call Status** operation with the stored `id`.
+3. Repeat step 2 until the execution leaves the **Not Ready** branch and arrives on **Ready**.

 For new users, check out the [Try it out](https://docs.n8n.io/try-it-out/) documentation to get started with n8n basics.